Eco friendly toothpaste is on the rise and there plenty of options to give you a greener smile (metaphorically speaking

-From teeth whitening to tongue and gum health, shopping at your local supermarket will give you plenty of options that might make your dentist happy, but won’t do much for the environment.
+From teeth whitening to tongue and gum health, shopping at your local supermarket will give you choices that might make your dentist happy, but won’t do much for the environment.

-Like with many other everyday home items, you might not have given eco toothpaste much thought before and not considered the impact toothpaste ingredients and packaging might have on the environment.
-But they certainly can have a negative impact.
+Like with many other everyday home items, you might not have given eco toothpaste much thought before and not considered the impact toothpaste ingredients and packaging might have on the environment – until now!